Festify/cordova-spotify/README.md

 Obtains an event emitter that relays the events fired by the native SDKs.
 The emitter will be created once and then returned on subsequent invocations.

+The emitter implementation comes from [eventemitter3](https://github.com/primus/eventemitter3).
+See their Github page for more information.

 The events emitted are the following:
 - `connectionmessage`
 - `loggedin`